hmsquare/7LN0003-MachineTranslation/README.md

 The presentation slides could be found [here](7LN003_Presentation.pdf) and the [2020 submission](7LN003_Essay.pdf) of the essay could be found here.

-This project is replicated in 2023 as a record of how the involved online machine translation (MT) services has changed.
+This project is replicated in 2023 as a record of the evolution of the concerned online translation services.